top of page

 ללא שם (200 × 280 פיקסל) (343 × 230 פיקסל).jpg

-We collect saliva from children diagnosed with ASD and their parents for whole-exome sequencing.
-The resulting genetic profiles help identify both population-level and family-specific contributors to autism across Israel’s diverse communities, enabling genetically informed subgroups that can guide precision diagnosis, prognosis, and targeted interventions.
+We collect saliva from participating children and their parents for whole-exome DNA sequencing.
+The resulting genetic profiles help identify both population-level and family-specific contributors to autism across Israel’s diverse communities.
+We hope to identify genetic subgroups of children who are more likely to benefit from specific interventions.

 Read the study>>